 Dr Elias Nosrati is a social scientist with research interests in the fields of political economy, global health, biosocial science, and statistics.
 His work to date has principally investigated the upstream determinants of deepening health inequality in the United States, with a focus on the social, economic, and health consequences of high rates of incarceration and attendant shifts in the politics of the welfare state.
-Current projects involve the joint usage of econometrics and machine learning to study global patterns of inequality, as well as the integration of social and biological data in the study of population health.
+Current projects include a book on the history of health inequality, the integration of social, biological, and mathematical frameworks in the study of complex human traits, as well as methods development at the interface of econometrics and machine learning.
 Before joining Merton College as a Junior Research Fellow in Global Wellbeing, Elias completed his doctoral research at the University of Cambridge.

 Elias Nosrati, Jacob Kang-Brown, Michael Ash, Martin McKee, Michael Marmot, Lawrence P. King.
 Economic decline, incarceration, and mortality from drug use disorders in the USA between 1983 and 2014: an observational analysis.
 The Lancet Public Health.
 4(7): e326–333.

 Elias Nosrati, Michael Marmot.
 2019.
 Punitive social policy: an upstream determinant of health.
 The Lancet.
 394(10196): 376–377